AppleHair/FNF-UnrestDiffs/data/UD/vari-injections/README.md

 ```

 As you can see, the empty file's only purpose should be to form a base for polymod to append to, and that's why only append logic should be used to make the actual list of songs to inject the variation to.

-Another thing to note is that you need to have the variation chart and metadata files placed in the songs folder for this to work (NOT through the _append folder).
-However, just remember not to replace the default ones, because this is the action variation injection was meant to replace.